bygirish/ImagePicker/README.md

 2. styles.js --> Contains styling for the components used in ProfilePic.js.

 3. ProfilePic.js --> Main component of the module is in this file.

+4. unknown.jpeg --> Default Pic for displaying as Profile pic.